isomerpages/govtech-stp/_hong-kong/00a-atb-requirements-and-process.md

        </li>
         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">(for non-Singapore Citizens) the relevant identity document or pass issued by the relevant Singapore authorities, which permitted their stay in Singapore
        </li>
-        <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">documentary proof of booking and payment for the post-arrival COVID-19 tests at Hong Kong International Airport
+        <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">documentary proof of booking and payment for the post-arrival COVID-19 test at Hong Kong International Airport
        </li>
      </ol>
-Travellers are subject to two post-arrival tests, namely a PCR test and a molecular-based rapid test, upon arrival at Hong Kong International Airport.
-Upon obtaining a negative test result of the rapid test, travellers may leave the airport restricted area.
-They will be recalled and admitted to a hospital if the PCR test should yield a positive result.<br/>
+Travellers are subject to a COVID-19 PCR test upon arrival at Hong Kong International Airport.
+Upon obtaining a negative test result, travellers are exempted from the quarantine requirement and may leave the airport.<br/>
-If permission to land in Hong Kong SAR is given, the length of stay to be granted to travellers, will be subject to the prevailing visa-free arrangement/visa policies and subject to the travellers meeting normal immigration requirements and other applicable requirements under the laws of Hong Kong SAR.
-Please refer to the website of the Immigration Department of Hong Kong SAR here
+If permission to land in Hong Kong is given, the length of stay to be granted to travellers, will be subject to the prevailing visa-free arrangement / visa policies and subject to travellers meeting the normal immigration requirements and other applicable requirements under the laws of Hong Kong.
+Please refer to the Immigration Department of Hong Kong’s website here.
     </td>
  </tr>
   </tbody>